 Example

-The above pattern starts with 4 purple circles and 4 blue triangles in term 1, and each subsequent term decreases by one additional blue triangle (-1, -2).
+The above pattern starts with 4 purple circles and 4 blue triangles in term 1, and each subsequent term decreases by one blue triangle (-1, -2).

 Linear Shrinking Pattern